prometejs/cf-mesh-cloud-init/README.md

 # cf-cloud-init

-NoCloud cloud-init for Linux hosts that join a Cloudflare Zero Trust network as **WARP Connectors**.
+NoCloud cloud-init for Linux hosts that join a Cloudflare Mesh Network as **Mesh Nodes**.
 Targets bare metal and VMs.
-The user-data installs the WARP Connector, registers it as a systemd service, hardens SSH, and creates an `ansible` automation user so downstream configuration management can take over.

-This repo is usable on its own — point it at any Ubuntu 22.04+ host and you'll get a registered WARP Connector — but it's designed as the middle layer of a three-repo WARP site-to-site stack:
+Linux Provisioning side of a site-to-site provisioning stack

 ```mermaid
 graph LR